SenseNet/sn-redux/README.md

 npm install --save @sensenet/redux
 ```

-Create your sensenet ECM portal Repository to use.
+Create your sensenet portal Repository to use.
 You can configure your Store to use this repository, when calling Store.ConfigureStore

 ```ts
 import { Repository } from '@sensenet/client-core';